nsturz/production-sheet-demo/README.md

-# final-project
+# Production-Sheet

-A full stack JavaScript solo project.
+A full stack solution for a small business.